FlamJamCamCode/Crucible/foundations/24 nss.md

 2. **Publishes on food supplier network** with all metrics visible
 3. **Trust networks validate** ethical claims through PoU
 4. **Demand with "deep will intent"** flows to ethical option

+On 3.
+Trust Network may be established by Trust actors of "random or targeted checking of supply chains" and if any part in the chain violates then they are penalized in Trust and thus disadvantaged in getting the demand (if at all) and in price equilibriums.
+It is crucial here that it is PoP ♣ Trust Actor and not ♦ system.
+Because, when it is system, then you get all the same "convergences at the edges of the system".
+Fitting to the rule system and optimization towards those limits of the system at the cost of all other things.
+Any metric space chosen, becomes fitted for at the cost of all things not in metric space.
+Therefore, having the fundamental trust in a ♣ actor, who then uses ♦ systems at every layer of his ♣ fractal-pyramid organization: Provides the holistic eyes that is needed to Trust such checking is truly all-encompassing.

 ```yaml
 Burger_Performance_Metrics: